JustinQHu/Mblog/content/life/the_grotesqueness_of_modern_cities.md

 ![UofT3](/life/The_grotesqueness_of_modern_cities/uoft3.webp "University of Toronto")

-University of Toronto possesses some very classical buildings, some Renaissance and neoclassical buildings.
+The University of Toronto possesses some very classical Renaissance and neoclassical style buildings.

-Of course, one sad thing about University of Toronto is that their new campus is very typical modern and postmodern style and doesn't have the same beauty anymore.
+Of course, one sad thing about the University of Toronto is that its new campus has a typically modern and postmodern style and no longer has the same beauty.

-## The Missing Value of Beauty
+## The Missing of Beauty

 The problem with modern cities and buildings lies in the underlying philosophy of Modernism, which emphasizes that form should follow function, embraces functionalism and minimalism, and rejects ornament.

-Modern cities are built upon such Modernism idea and naturally lacks the focus of beauty in architectures.
+Modern cities are built upon such Modernism idea and naturally lacks the focus on beauty in architecture.

-While some may find modern building convenient and even attractive, I firmly believe there is value in beauty itself.
+While some may find modern buildings convenient and even attractive, I firmly believe there is value in beauty itself.
 I prefer buildings with both functional and artistic values.